Christian Zeppieri

-Christian Zeppieri (born May 4, 2003) is a Canadian professional soccer player.
+Christian Zeppieri (born May 4, 2003) is a Canadian professional soccer player who plays for Vaughan Azzurri in the Ontario Premier League.

 Early life

 Zeppieri played youth soccer with Vaughan Azzurri and the Toronto FC Academy and also spent a year playing club soccer in Italy.

 University career

 In 2023, Zeppieri began attending York University, where he played for the men's soccer team.
 In the first game of the 2023 season on September 1, he scored the tying goal via a penalty kick in a 1-1 draw against the Laurier Golden Hawks.
 In his rookie season, he was twice named the York Lions Athlete of the Week.

 He helped York advance to the OUA final, but missed the final due to suspension, after earning a second yellow card in the semi-final after removing his jersey in celebration after scoring a goal.

 At the end of his rookie season, he was named the OUA West MVP and an OUA First Team All-Star, and was also named a U Sports First Team All-Canadian.
 He was also name the school's Male Athlete of the Year for 2023-24.

 In 2024, he was again named the OUA West MVP and an OUA West First Team All-Star, and was also award the Joe Johnson Memorial Trophy, as the most outstanding player of U Sports men's soccer.
 In 2025, he was named the OUA West MVP, an OUA West First Team All-Star, and a U Sports First Team All-Canadian, earning all three honours for the third consecutive year.